Mush-Buddy/Mush-buddy-catalog/README.md

 -
 ### Structures
 - mushroom objects with characteristic traits
-- small functions to find specific parts when given a specific websitee
+- small functions to find specific parts when given a specific website
 - one main function that scrapes one page and searches for all the parts in the page
 - and an overall function that goes through the list and calls the sub functions for each page
+-   this function makes a dictionary and returns it with a list of failed mushrooms

+- Other functions
+-   conversion the dictionary to tsv
+-   conversion tsv to pkl